Funny German Phrases: Learn 10 Hilarious Expressions | German Everywhere

 - 4 min read

 "Funny phrases" in German bring charm and humor to everyday conversations, and are often unusual and impressive.
-According to a survey of German learners, 72% of respondents think that such expressions make learning more interesting.
+According to a survey of German language learners, 72% of respondents think that such expressions make learning more interesting.
 These phrases not only help to understand conversations, but also encourage creativity and fun during language learning.
 If you want to learn more about German slang and refresh your vocabulary, be sure to explore these expressions

 Here are 10 of the most interesting expressions that show how creative German can be: